composewell/haskell-dev/getting-started.rst

       These modules are needed for compilation but not listed in your .cabal file's other-modules:
           Hello

-This will go way if we specify the new module in our ``executable`` stanza in the ``.cabal`` file::
+This will go away if we specify the new module in our ``executable`` stanza in the ``.cabal`` file::

   executable hello-world